andock/andock/docs/big-picture/introduction.md

 # Big picture.

-andock is designed to host your docksal project in the cloud.
+andock is designed to host your docksal project in the cloud or on any bare metal server.
 You can use andock for feature branch based development environment BUT it is also designed to use it in production for small to medium sized projects.
 You are free to choose your cloud solution.

 Your code must be managed by GIT. andock will generate one environment for each branch.
 The configuration is driven by a small number of YAML files in your Git repository